Student Project-Fire & Water Damaged Painting

 The painting was separated from its frame and the two were treated separately

 The Painting: Solvent tests and historical research on oil paintings of the period, the varnish was determined to be a dammar.
-This resin varnish was cleaned with aqueous based solution commonly referred to as “artificial saliva” (2).
+This resin varnish was cleaned with an aqueous-based solution commonly referred to as “artificial saliva” (2).
 Brushes and cotton swabs were used to gently scrub the painting’s surface removing a dark layer of soot.
 The saliva was then rinsed with distilled water applied by brush and dried immediately.

-UV analysis confirmed that the painting’s varnish was intact, although water damaged that resulted in severe blooming.
+UV analysis confirmed that the painting’s varnish was intact, although water damaged resulted in severe blooming.
 It was decided that this varnish could not be retained and visually compromised the painting.
 It was therefore determined that the varnish should be removed.
 Free-solvent ethanol was gently applied with cotton swabs to the test area and successfully removed the varnish without swelling the painting layer.
 Once the tests demonstrated success with free-solvent ethanol alone, the process was advanced to cotton balls.
-Partially working under ultra-violent fluorescence, the varnish layer was removed.
+Partially working under ultra-violet fluorescence, the varnish layer was removed.
 The painting was then coated with a fresh layer of a 10% dammar resin in a xylene solution with a brush.
 The areas of paint loss were blended with the surrounding areas with dry pigments in a 5% B-72 xylene vehicle.

 Frame: The water gilded layer frame, and the gesso, were mostly intact and stable.
 Areas of friable leaf were consolidated with rabbit skin glue, applied with brushes. and cleaned with free-solvent ethanol using cotton swabs to remove soot and ash.
 The areas of loss, isolated by a layer of B72, were then in-painted using mica powders in a 5% B-72 xylene vehicle.
 (This treatment was detailed in a separate report)